The attacker went level at the top of the Golden Boot standings, helping to prevent Ahmed Musa's doubles from gifting Stephen Keshi's men a point

 Unfortunately for the African side, as the ball ricocheted back into the area, Messi was on hand to power home a sublime half-volley.

-But Nigeria was not willing to be the supporting act for long and leveled a minute later.
-Musa picked up the ball on the left flank before cutting inside and expertly bending a curling effort beyond Sergio Romero.
+But Nigeria were not willing to be the supporting act for too long and levelled a minute later, Musa picking up the ball on the left flank before cutting inside and expertly bending a curling effort beyond Sergio Romero.

-Di Maria was causing his team's greatest threat, his low 25-yard strike forcing a good save from Enyeama.
-Yet Messi assumed center stage again to re-establish his side's lead.
+It was Di Maria who was causing the greatest threat, his low 25-yard strike forcing a good save from Enyeama.
+Yet Messi assumed centre stage again to re-establish his side's lead.

-Far from downhearted, Nigeria found an almost immediate riposte after the interval as Musa ran into a huge gap between the Argentina center backs and slotted past Romero, having been picked out by Emmanuel Emenike.
+Far from downhearted, Nigeria found an almost immediate riposte after the interval as Musa ran into a huge gap between the Argentina centre-backs and slotted past Romero, having been picked out by Emmanuel Emenike.

 However, as the momentum swung once more, Argentina moved in front for the third time just three minutes later, Rojo kneeing Ezequiel Lavezzi's corner home in unorthodox fashion.

-Suddenly attacking with renewed verve, Alejandro Sabella's men began to look increasingly threatening.
-Enyeama had to be on high alert to keep out a Higuain effort before Messi slid a shot wide.
+Suddenly attacking with renewed verve, Alejandro Sabella's men began to look increasingly threatening - with Enyeama having to be on high alert to keep out a Higuain effort before Messi slid a shot wide.

 The Argentina captain was withdrawn in the 63rd minute, to a rapturous ovation from the crowd.

-Sabella's side barely missed a beat in his absence, although some poor finishing - summed up by Di Maria hitting straight at the goalkeeper towards the end - ultimately meant that it could not add to its three-goal tally.
+Sabella's side barely missed a beat in his absence, although some poor finishing - summed up by Di Maria hitting straight at the goalkeeper towards the end - ultimately meant that they did not add to their tally.